FrenchTechLead/ftl-astro/src/pages/posts/tech/20220717-my-route53-domain-is-not-resolved.md

 dig bienparler.fr
 ```

-The output of the above commands was a `SERVFAIL` error with no further information. so I tried to chack the registration status of the domain name with `whois` command.
+The output of the above commands was a `SERVFAIL` error with no further information. so I tried to check the registration status of the domain name with `whois` command.
 ```bash
 whois bienparler.fr
 ```